 Typically if someone says Westside doesn’t work, it’s because they tried it but did it all wrong.
 Hence the big problem – a lot of people don’t really understand the program as well as they need to in order to get good results.

-They do have a forum which is nice, and the book is very thorough, but I won’t lie – you have to put effort into grasping the program.
+They do have articles and webinars, and the book is very thorough, but I won’t lie – you have to put effort into grasping the program.

 Is it safe?

-Everyone will tell you the Westside method of training has produced the lowest injury rate in powerlifting compared to any other method.
+Everyone involved will tell you the Westside method of training has produced the lowest injury rate in powerlifting compared to any other method.
+How do they know this?
+I’m not sure.

 That should give you an idea of which program to start with!